Seattle Needs an Updated Tree Ordinance!

 Rapidly changing Seattle is losing critical tree canopy volume.
 Planting and preserving trees has been touted as the single most effective means of climate change mitigation.
 Yet, developers are scraping lots and unscrupulous tree services are cutting down trees illegally.
 Seattle needs an updated tree ordinance and needs to enforce it.
 You can help!

-The Mayor and City Council need to hear from you!
+The Mayor, City Council and Council Candidates need to hear from you!

 - Expand the existing tree removal and replacement permit program, including 2-week public notice and posting, as used by the Seattle Department of transportation (SDOT) – to cover all trees 6” DBH and larger on private property in all land use zones, both during development and outside development.

 - Require the replacement of all trees removed that are 6” DBH and larger with trees that in 25 years will reach equivalent canopy volume – either on site or pay an in-lieu fee into a City Tree Replacement and Preservation Fund.
 Allow the Fund to also accept fines, donations, grants and set up easements.